yallapragada/day_trade_lstm/README.md

 # day_trade_lstm

-this repo will contain all datasets used by lstm models
+this repo will contain all code for data preprocessing and training/testing models for predicting increase/decrease in intraday stock price.